kellenmace/spotify-playlist-page-search/README.md

 - In the web browser, click the extension icon to open the popup.
 - Paste in your Spotify app's Client ID and click the button to save it.
-- Click the "Connect to Spotify" button
+- Click the "Connect to Spotify" button.

 The Spotify Playlist Page Search extension will then be connected to your Spotify app and you can begin using it.